joaohenggeler/bfahp-server/README.md

 ## Structure

-This section will document every relevant file inside [the source directory](Source).
+This section documents every relevant file inside [the source directory](Source).
 These should be placed in `awesomehouseparty.com` for the game to run properly.
 The domains `i.cartoonnetwork.com` and `i.awesomehouseparty.com` should, respectively, include static page assets (HTML, JavaScript, images) and game assets (Flash movies, Flash videos, XML, Shockwave movies, Shockwave external casts).

 Two `.htaccess` files are provided so that Apache servers can perform the following redirections: 1) `awesomehouseparty.com/toonahp/*` to `i.awesomehouseparty.com/toonahp/*`; 2) `awesomehouseparty.com/toon/*` to `i.cartoonnetwork.com/toon/*`; 3) `house/<Endpoint>` to `house/<Endpoint>.php` (with `home.jsp` mapping to `Home.php`).
 You should be able to easily adapt these to other servers.
 The `crossdomain.xml` file allows the Flash authentication movie to request data from different domains.